caroso1222/carlos-roso-gatsby/content/blog/the-absolute-best-way-to-show-work-experience-in-your-resume/index.md

 - Trained 300 students in 3 workshops of VHDL and C++ development.
 - Instructed +300 undergrad students on topics such as advanced Business Analytics and Machine Learning.

+<div class="divider"></div>

+I hope you got some inspiration and learned something new.
+Remember, when it comes to showing off work experience, **it's not so much about what you did, but about what you accomplished**.

+If you liked this, you might want to get more advice on [what **not** to do in your resume](https://dev.to/caroso1222/please-stop-doing-this-in-your-resume-2mga).
+You can also ping me anytime on [Twitter](https://twitter.com/caroso1222), I can take a look at your resume and give feedback (if I'm not super busy at the time).

+Let me know in the comments, what other strategies do you use to show your work experience? what has or hasn't worked so far?